Akamiz96/Networking/Fourier/example/example_en.md

 \end{align}
 $$

-In equation `(1)` the way to calculate the value of the direct voltage component is presented.
+In the first equation the way to calculate the value of the direct voltage component is presented.

-In equation `(2)` the value of `T` is replaced by *8*, which is the period of the signal, assuming that each bit has a duration of 1 second.
+In the second equation the value of `T` is replaced by *8*, which is the period of the signal, assuming that each bit has a duration of 1 second.

 Now, the integral $\int _ { 0 } ^ { 8 } g(t) dt$ can be calculated from the definition of an integral.